MadrHacks/madrhacks.github.io/content/writeups/linectf_2023.md

 ## Imagexif

-This challenge featured a ~~simple~~ web server written in flask that uses `exiftool` to provide information about an uploaded image.
-Jinja2 is used to serve html pages, but no SSTI there for today.
+This challenge featured a ~~simple~~ web server written in `flask` that uses `exiftool` to provide information about an uploaded image.
+Jinja2 is used to serve HTML pages, but no SSTI there for today.
 Instead, after poking and reading the code for a while we noticed something in the Dockerfile:

 ```dockerfile
 FROM python:3.11.2